National Teen Driver Safety Week Encourages Safe Driving Practices

 If your teenage child is just beginning to drive, make sure to discuss responsible driving practices with them.
 Even with the best safety practices, your teen cant control the behavior of other drivers.
 If you or your teenager has been injured in an auto accident, you may be entitled to compensation.

-Contact our attorneys at Edwards Law Firm to discuss your auto accident injury today.
+Contact our experienced Tulsa personal injury attorneys at Edwards Law Firm to discuss your auto accident injury today.
 We provide an initial evaluation for FREE, and our attorneys only get paid when a recovery is made on your behalf.